-The name of Programme 1 is Management of the Higher Education Qualifications Sub-Framework (HEQSF).
-It comprises the following five subprogrammes:
+The Management of the Higher Education Qualifications Sub-Framework (HEQSF) Programme comprises the following five subprogrammes:

 - Qualification Standards Development;

 - Data Management;

 - Policy Development and Review;

 - Partnerships and Collaboration; and

 - Quality Promotion and Capacity Development.

 The purpose of the Management of the HEQSF Programme is to manage the development and implementation of HEQSF policies, qualification standards and data in order to meet the goals of the NQF, NPPSET and the National Development Plan (NDP).